 - Mis-use – Each one of them is a complete misfit here.

-- What should you be doing? – I would definitely write a bit more about what I want my fans to be doing with this post.
-Probably a call-to-action like Solve this and write your answer in the comment, tag a math friend who can solve this, challenge a friend to solve this and so on.
+- What should you be doing? – I will write a bit more about what I want my fans to be doing with this post.
+Probably a call-to-action like Solve this, and write your answer in the comment, tag a math friend who can solve this, challenge a friend to solve this, and so on.

 Readers who read this article also read …